nus-cs2103-AY2223S1/ip/docs/README.md

 5. Type the command in the command box and press Enter to execute it. e.g. typing help and pressing Enter will open the help window.
    Some example commands you can try:
     - list : Lists all the tasks.
+    - todo buy apples : Adds a todo task buy apples to the list
-    - deadline submit assignment /by 25 Sep 2022 : Adds a deadline task submit assignment (by:25 Sep 2022) to the list.
+    - deadline submit assignment 3 /by 20-Jul-2022 15:00 : Adds a deadline task submit assignment 3 (by: 20/07/2022 03.00PM) to the list.
-    - event family outing /at 30 Sep 2022 18:30 : Adds an event task family outing (at: 30 Sep 2022 18:30)
+    - event project meeting /at 13-Aug-2022 16:30 : Adds an event task project meeting (at: 30 Sep 2022 4.30PM)
-    - mark 2 : Marks the task at index 1 on the list as done.
+    - mark 2 : Marks the task at index 2 on the list as done.
-    - delete 1 : Deletes the first at index 2 on the list.
+    - delete 2 : Deletes the task at index 2 on the list.
-    - find cat : Finds a;; task with the matching keyword cat
+    - find ta : Finds all tasks with the matching keyword ta
-    - bye : Exits the app.
+    - bye : Exits the application.
 6. Refer to the Features below for details of each command.

 ## Features